 New!MigreLief Comfort Stick offers effective head soothing aromatherapy for neurological comfort.
 A fast-acting, soothing blend of 100% organic peppermint, lavender, spearmint, and rosemary essential oils in a jojoba oil base.
 This roll-on helps ease tension, while supporting neurological comfort and overall feelings of calm and wellbeing.

 Migraine Stick’s unique combination of essential oils is widely enjoyed by customers for the immediate “wow” pleasure response that can be described as robust, crisp, invigorating, floral, and cooling.
 Carefully formulated with premium quality organic essential oils extracted from plants grown with integrity, smell and feel the difference of a quality roll-on.

-Keep on hand at all times for when you need it most and enjoy the calming and tension-easing qualities of this perfect blend of organic essential oils everywhere you go.
+Keep on hand at all times for when you need it most and enjoy the tension-easing, calming qualities of this perfect blend of organic essential oils.

 Neurological comfort and ease

 Easy to apply roll-on stick, (temples, forehead, back of neck)